-In the south spawning occurs earlier than the north.
-The size of a lake has an effect also.
+In the south spawning occurs earlier than in the north.
+The size of a lake affects the spawn also.
 Large lakes heat up unevenly.
 Some areas will warm enough for the spawn and others may follow 2-4 weeks later.
 The depth, amount of sun, and currents all influence the water heating up to spawning temperature.

 Time of Year

 In the summer, the shore areas can get too hot for many species.
 These fish seek deeper water with heavier cover.
 Fish always seek optimum temperature and oxygen levels.
 The warmer the water holds less oxygen.

 If you have caught fish in an area during the spring.
 Then it becomes unproductive in the summer.
 The water is too warm or lacks oxygen.
 The fish have moved to deeper water.

 Fall is a good time to catch a lot of fish.
 The water begins to cool off.
 The larger fish move in the shallows to feed.
 The baitfish that spawned in the spring is large and in abundance.
 The baitfish tend to stay in the shallows for protection among weeds and rocks.
 Fish are opportunistic hunters and go to where the food is located.

 The fish are going to feed heavily at this time.
 They are preparing for winter.
 Fish bulk up for the winter since it is the lean season in most waters.
 The water temperatures are low.
 This decreases the activity of the prey.
 Predators will become less active too.
 In the winter, fish will not expend energy on a chase unless the success rate is high.

 Learning the waters you plan to fish in is essential.
 Cover and structure have been mentioned.
 Achieving success at fishing means learning each waterway.
 The lakes, rivers, and streams all vary in several ways.